Skip to Main Content

 Takeaway

-Paid time off (PTO) is an enticing benefit that helps employees prioritize their well-being.
-Still, that doesn’t mean any PTO policy will work for your workforce.
-You need to consider your industry, compliance requirements and what ultimately motivates talent to excel at your company.
+Paid time off (PTO) is an expected benefit that helps employees prioritize their well-being and employers engage their workforce.
+In order to maximize its effectiveness, organizations should ensure their PTO policy resonates with the talent they are working to attract and retain.
+You need to consider your industry, compliance requirements and what ultimately motivates employees to excel at your company.
 Read how to build and implement the ideal PTO policy for your people.

-Paid time-off (PTO) policies are a key component of an organization’s benefits package.
-Organizations can leverage PTO policies to demonstrate their values to their workers; attract, retain and motivate top talent; and provide healthy employee/employer relationships.
+Paid time-off policies are a key component of an organization’s overall benefits package.
+Leveraging PTO policies can demonstrate a company’s values to their workers; attract, retain and motivate top talent; and provide healthier employee/employer relationships.
 To construct an effective PTO policy, you must consider:

 • your corporate values